o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-cloth/gpu.md

 ---
-description: ' Simulate cloth on a GPU in Amazon Lumberyard with NVIDIA Cloth and NVIDIA CUDA. '
+description: ' Simulate cloth on a GPU in Open 3D Engine with NVIDIA Cloth and NVIDIA CUDA. '
 title: GPU cloth simulation with NVIDIA CUDA
 ---
 # GPU cloth simulation with NVIDIA CUDA {#nvidia-cloth-gpu}